New South Wales Rural Fire Service: Appliances

-Firefighting appliances used within the RFS all sport an orange and white livery, with either red and white or red and yellow reflective chevrons.
-Appliances are also equipped with red and blue flashing emergency lights and sirens.
+Firefighting appliances used within the RFS are identified with a red and white livery, with either red & white or red & yellow reflective chevrons.
+Appliances are also equipped with red and blue emergency lights and sirens.

 The most common of appliances are tankers, of which the most common of tankers are Category 1 Tankers, which is mainly used in a combination of rural and urban/interface roles ('interface' meaning where built-up areas meet bushland).
 The next most common fire appliances are Category 7 tankers which are used to support heavier appliances in fire fighting operations as well as being a primary appliance themselves.
 Category 9 appliances are most often used as rapid intervention vehicles (thus the name 'Striker') to attack small and spot fires quickly before they are able to spread.

 Category 2, 3 and 4 tankers are less common, due to the flexibility of Category 1 tankers.
 Category 10 and 11 urban pumpers can be found in many brigades with dedicated urban responsibilities.
 Appliances are categorised as follows: